SanderVocke/wasix-sysroot/README.md

 This repo provides scripts to build a sysroot that allows C/C++ development against the full `wasix-libc` including derived `libc++`.
 It can be used to build directly using `clang` (no `wasienv` / `wasicc` needed).

+# Status

+The sysroot builds, but has not been extensively tested.
+Some issues have been identified (see the issue tracker).
+There are some tests included which show the status of several WASIX features.

 # Installation

 Grab one of the releases from this repo.